Todd Boehly: Media and entertainment

-Boehly is Chairman of MRC.
-MRC has invested in A24 and Fulwell 73.
+Boehly is an investor in MRC.
 In September 2020, it was announced that Boehly's MRC and Penske Media Corporation were merging as part of a joint venture to manage their publications, including Billboard, Rolling Stone, The Hollywood Reporter, Variety and Music Business Worldwide.
-MRC and Penske announced plans to manage content such as television series, films, and live events through a second joint venture.
+MRC and Penske announced plans to manage content such as television series, films and live events through a second joint venture.
 In 2021, the venture became the majority owner of South by Southwest.

-Eldridge and MRC reached an agreement to split their assets as separate entities in 2022.
-As part of the agreement, Eldridge became a minority stakeholder in MRC, maintaining ownership of Dick Clark Productions from the company, and retained Boehly's investments in ventures such as A24, Fulwell 73, and Penske Media, including the Billboard-Hollywood Reporter Media Group, Luminate Data and South by Southwest.
+Eldridge Industries and MRC reached an agreement to split their assets as separate entities in 2022.
+As part of the agreement, Eldridge became a minority stakeholder in MRC, maintaining ownership of Dick Clark Productions from the company, and retained Boehly's investments in ventures such as A24, Fulwell 73 and Penske Media, including Billboard, The Hollywood Reporter, Luminate Data, Life Is Beautiful Music & Art Festival and South by Southwest.

-Boehly led a $3 million investment round for fan engagement platform Laylo.
+In 2023, Penske Media Eldridge, a joint venture between Eldridge Industries and Penske, acquired Dick Clark Productions.
+Dick Clark Productions partnered with Spotify to relaunch the Billboard Music Awards as a digital event in 2023.
+That year, Dick Clark's New Year's Rockin' Eve, which is produced by Dick Clark Productions, was renewed with ABC through 2029.

+Boehly led investments in fan engagement platform Laylo, Canadian influencer marketing and technology company, Viral Nation, and Fixated, a content creation management company.

+Boehly is the largest investor in Larry Jackson's music company Gamma, followed by A24 and Apple.
+Gamma acquired music distribution platform Vydia, and expanded into Africa and the Middle East, opening headquarters in Lagos and Dubai.
+Gamma co-produced and released The Color Purple soundtrack album.
+The company was valued at $400 million in February 2024, following a $100 million investment led by Alpha Wave Global.
+Mariah Carey's sixteenth album, with the lead single "Type Dangerous", will be released by Gamma.